NLeSC/create-react-app/packages/react-scripts/template/README.md

   }
 }

-export default Button; // Don’t forget to use export default!
+export Button; // Don’t forget to use export!
 ```

 ### `DangerButton.tsx`